 - Thom Tillis (R-NC) is a two-term North Carolina senator first elected in 2014 by beating Democrat Kay Hagan, re-elected in 2020 by 1.8 points in one of the closest Senate races of the cycle.

-- North Carolina is a true toss-up at the statewide level — Biden won it by 1.3 points in 2020, and Tillis has won two competitive races by narrow margins, making him one of the most vulnerable Republicans in 2026.
+- North Carolina is a true toss-up at the statewide level — Biden won it by 1.3 points in 2020, and Tillis's decision not to seek re-election in 2026 has turned his seat into one of the cycle's most competitive open-seat races.

 - He was one of the few Republicans to vote for the bipartisan immigration framework in 2023-24 and for the DACA protections bill — putting him at odds with the Trump wing of his party on immigration.